 - You must be at least 18 years of age to work offshore and have at least one year's experience working offshore to be a Derrickhand.

 - You would usually start working as a roughneck (floorhand) or roustabout.

 - To work offshore, you must pass an offshore survival course such as the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).
 Contact OPITO for details.
 Some people complete the course at their own expense before looking for work.
 In other cases, some companies sponsor new employees through the course.

-- You may also have to undertake the Minimum Industry Safety Training (MIST) course.
+- You might also have to take the Minimum Industry Safety Training (MIST) course.

 - You will need to be fit, as this job involves climbing, lifting and using heavy equipment.

 - You have to pass a medical examination every 2 years.

 - Regulations for working abroad, outwith UK waters, may vary.

 The UK oil and gas industry is located mainly off the east coast of Scotland and England.
 But there are also fields west of Shetland and in the Irish Sea.
 Employers include operating companies (usually oil companies) that hold exploration and production licences, drilling companies with contracts to do drilling work and a wide range of other major contractors and companies offering specialist technical services.
 The main recruitment contacts in Scotland are in the Aberdeen area.